Chancellor of Germany: Constructive vote of no confidence

-Another possibility to vote a new chancellor into office is the constructive vote of no confidence, which allows the Bundestag to replace a sitting chancellor, if it elects a new chancellor with the "chancellor-majority" (see "Confidence", below).
+Another possibility to vote a new chancellor into office is the constructive vote of no confidence, which allows the Bundestag to replace a sitting chancellor via a motion of no-confidence, if it elects a new chancellor with the "chancellor-majority" at the same time (see "Confidence", below).
+Of the two constructive votes of no confidence tabled in the history of the Federal Republic, one failed (Rainer Barzel against Willy Brandt in 1972), while one was successful (Helmut Kohl against Helmut Schmidt in 1982).

-As of 2025, 26 chancellor elections have taken place in the history of the Federal Republic of Germany; 24 of these were regular chancellor elections and two were constructive votes of no confidence.
-Of the 24 regular elections, 23 were successful in the first election phase; only the election of Friedrich Merz in 2025 went into the second phase.
-Of the two constructive votes of no confidence, one was successful (Helmut Kohl against Helmut Schmidt in 1982), while one failed (Rainer Barzel against Willy Brandt in 1972).

 Confidence

 In principle, the Chancellor is dependent on the confidence of Parliament, which is bestowed upon him with the election.
 The Bundestag can also withdraw its confidence in the Chancellor; however, this is only possible by means of a motion that simultaneously requests the president to appoint a new Chancellor proposed by name; the motion requires (as in an ordinary election of Chancellor) a majority of all members of the Bundestag in order to pass (Constructive vote of no confidence).
 Such a motion has been tabled twice so far and was successful only once: